bbfrederick/rapidtide/INSTALL.rst

 3) Log out and log back in again (you only need to do this once - it will stay that way until you change it.)

-Then the following command will work:
+Then the following command will work (you can replace 'tidepool' with any of the rapidtide commands that put up windows):

 ::